HomeLatest NewsIndustryTelangana picks global tech innovators to pump state agri sector

 Also to realize the benefits envisaged by the AI4AI initiative, a project called ‘Saagu Baagu’ (which means agricultural advancement) has been conceptualised with a vision “to transform the state of agriculture by deploying emerging technologies in a scalable, inclusive and sustainable way,” the state government said.

-The project looks to touch at least 100,000 farmers over four crop cycles and establish enough readiness to scale it across the state.
+The project looks to touch at least 100,000 over four crop cycles and establish enough readiness to scale it across the state.
 The Saagu Baagu Project is being led by the Agriculture Department with support from the state’s Agricultural University (PJTSAU), the ITE&C Department, and the World Economic Forum.

 Advertisement